Customer Service: 1-888-991-2299

 • Healthcare workers and other care providers in facilities and community settings.

-All individuals (previously vaccinated and unvaccinated) 6 months of age and over not in the preceding list may receive the COVID-19 vaccine.
+All individuals (previously vaccinated and unvaccinated) 6 months of age and over not in the preceding list may also choose to receive the COVID-19 vaccine.
+However, children under 12 years old must make an appointment at public health.

 For more information visit: COVID-19 vaccines: Canadian Immunization Guide - Canada.ca